 I mean... come on.
 I didn't stand a chance.
 All the "Reality Bites," Depeche Mode, theater class and brooding teenage nihilism in the world couldn't have kept my dreamy mystic side down.

 And all the major world religions and belief systems, of course.
 Want to talk about transubstantiation?
 The wife of Jesus Christ?
-The threads uniting the Abrahamic religions -- and how shameful it is that we've let politics destroy those links?
+The threads uniting the Abrahamic religions?
 Opus Dei?
 The Stations of the Cross?
 The ecstasy of St. Teresa and why it matters that her exhumed remains are "uncorrupted"?

 I'm your girl.
 I'm obsessively curious, I love learning, and I love mystery.
-Shoot it all straight into my veins.
 Earth is a big wild planet -- and as humans, what we know pales in comparison to what we don't.
 Who is to say what among all these mysteries, beliefs and rites is real or not?
 I find that the more someone claims they know, the less they likely actually understand.
+And so many of these practices are essentially doors to higher self-awareness, anyway.
+Which is a good thing no matter which door you choose to enter.

 So I study and synthesize everything mystical... even as my cynical, pragmatic, rational side (the one that works for government officials, has a 401K, and carries strong opinions about the Oxford comma) knows that much of our human mysticism is just fable and campfire tales.

 But not all of it.
 And maintaining a sense of curiosity, wonder, and belief in the possibilities around what we don't know are good for us.
-(Ironically, that's science.)
+(Ironically, that's science.
+Just wait till I get going on the intersections between spirituality and neuroplasticity.)

 This is hilarious. >>>